vahtyah/LeetCodeSolutions/Math/README.md

 [0172.
 Factorial Trailing Zeroes](/Math%2F0172.%20Factorial%20Trailing%20Zeroes): Count trailing zeroes in n factorial (n!)

+[1015.
+Smallest Integer Divisible by K](/Math%2F1015.%20Smallest%20Integer%20Divisible%20by%20K): Find the smallest positive integer divisible by `K`, all digits 1

 [1513.
 Number of Substrings With Only 1s](/Math%2F1513.%20Number%20of%20Substrings%20With%20Only%201s): Count substrings consisting solely of contiguous '1's

 [1780.
 Check if Number is a Sum of Powers of Three](/Math%2F1780.%20Check%20if%20Number%20is%20a%20Sum%20of%20Powers%20of%20Three): Check if `n` is a sum of distinct powers of 3